home-assistant/home-assistant.io/source/_dashboards/masonry.markdown

     title: Sidebar view
 ---

-The masonry view is the default view type.
+The masonry view sorts cards in columns based on their card size.

 <p class='img'>
 <img src='/images/getting-started/lovelace.png' alt='Screenshot of the masonry view'>
 Screenshot of the masonry view.
 </p>

-Masonry sorts cards in columns based on their card size.
-The next card is placed below the smallest card on the dashboard.
+Masonry sorts cards in columns based on size and places the next card below the smallest card on the dashboard.

 <p class='img'>
 <img src='/images/dashboards/masonry.png' alt='Image showing how masonry arranges cards based on size.'>